moziboo/mmmelton-site/README.md

 - 09-02-2024-01 fyi you aren't handling the error scenario when the api is down in a graceful way
 - 09-02-2024-02 added a models package to naws that will define the dynamo entries for each type
 - 09-02-2024-03 I think it will help to have a .env file to load in config data
+- 09-03-2024-01 Created Post object in Dynamo and wrote a Go function to retrieve them
+- 09-03-2024-02 Made a React useEffect of the Blog component to retrieve and render the Posts array

+### next

+- click the postcard and go to the post page
+- form to submit data to create posts